Born and raised in Atlanta, Patrick Foster

 Michele Shauf, PhD, Vice-President

 joined the WSA Board in 2012.
-Michele is a special-projects internal consultant at Invesco, Ltd., a global asset management firm headquartered in Atlanta with a presence in 22 countries.
-Her professional engagements focus on learning and leadership development, employee engagement, corporate culture and internal communication.
+Michele is the Director of Learning and Development at eVestment, a global data and analytics firm headquartered in Atlanta.
 She holds a PhD in Semiotics from the University of Delaware and has served on the faculties of Southern Polytechnic State University, the University of Central Missouri and the Georgia Institute of Technology, teaching graduate courses in semiotics, ethics, art history, literature, creative thinking and user-centered design.
 Her daughter, Sachi, attends WSA.

 Meg Boswell, Treasurer